mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 For instance, there are four very basic [dimensions] of human health: [we have to take care of] your skin, four limbs, nutrition, and also mental or spiritual life, in order to keep your body and mind healthy.

 But the skin doesn’t mean only the skin.
 If you look at the skin and you feel someone is beautiful, at that time you can say he or she is beautiful.
-Of course you can say so, but on the other hand, you don’t know what’s going on behind the skin, or inside of the skin.
+Of course you can say so, but on the other hand, you don’t know what’s going on behind the skin or inside of the skin.
 Even though the skin is healthy, you don’t know what’s going on inside of the skin or behind the skin, you cannot see it.
 So the skin is healthy, but the skin is not healthy.
-“Skin” means the total picture of human life.
+Skin [is] the total picture of human life.

-So in a sense, the human body is always sick.
+In a sense, the human body is always sick.
 But as a whole, you are not sick; you are pretty good.
 So are you sick?
 No, you are not sick.
 But are you pretty healthy?
 No... more or less, we have lots of sickness.

-So your body is nothing but a bag of skin, but on the other hand, it is the universe. *Universe* means you cannot pin down whether your skin is good or bad, pure or impure, you cannot say so.
-Because it’s *big*.
+Your body is nothing but a bag of skin, but on the other hand, it is the universe. *Universe* means you cannot pin down whether your skin is good or bad, pure or impure.
+You cannot say so, because it’s *big*.
 Your skin is connected with mental life, and also your four limbs, which means your activities.
 [If] your activities don’t work well, it’s pretty hard to keep your body healthy.
-So you need to take really good care of the human skin, the physical body, and nutrition, [and] on the other hand, human activities are very important for us.
+So you need to take really good care of the human skin, the physical body, and nutrition, [and also] human activities are very important for us.
 If you have a lack of human activities, you cannot keep your body healthy.
 And mental life, this is also important.

 So even though your human body is healthy, still your mental life is not healthy sometimes, [or] your activities are not good enough, [or] there is some problem with your nutrition.
 So in many ways you have lots of sickness.
 But on the other hand, as a whole, you look healthy.
-So pretty healthy – but on the other hand, not healthy.
+So, pretty healthy – but on the other hand, not healthy.

 So what is that idea of “health”?
 We don’t know.
 Because if you really want to keep your human body healthy, you have to take care of human activities, nutrition, and mental activities or spiritual life.
 They’re all connected with each other.
-Spiritual life is really vast; connected with astrology, the function of the stars, the planets you have never been [to] – that is also spiritual life and your lifestyle.
+Spiritual life is really vast; connected with [...] the function of the stars, the planets you have never been [to] – that is also spiritual life and your lifestyle.
 So you don’t know; it’s really vast.

 [...]
-That’s why Dogen Zenji says immediately in the first sentence, the observation or contemplation of the human body as impure is that which a bag of skin [...] is the entire universe of the ten directions.
+That’s why Dogen Zenji says immediately in the first sentence: the observation or contemplation of the human body as impure is that which a bag of skin [...] is the entire universe of the ten directions.
 So the body you are observing in zazen, in meditation, is nothing but a bag of skin, but on the other hand it’s not, it’s huge, because you have to see [...] the human body in the universal perspective.
-Otherwise, you don’t understand human bodies.
+Otherwise you don’t understand human bodies.
 Otherwise you cannot keep the human body healthy.
 Because it’s connected with human activities, spiritual life.
 So you don’t understand it.

 If we try to practice this mindfulness traditionally, you always say, “observing the human body as impure, watching the human skeleton.”
 It’s fine.
 But it is nothing but the moral sense, moral practice; it’s not religious practice.